phpearth/docs/interop/make.md

 Make is by default dedicated to generating executable files from their sources.
 Most common usage is for example building C projects.
 All target names are by default the names of the files in the project folder.
-The built-in `.PHONY` target defines targets which should execute their recipes even if the file is not present.
+The built-in `.PHONY` target defines targets which should execute their recipes even if the file with the same name as target is present in the project.

 When you're adding a `Makefile` in your project you should define all custom targets as phony to avoid issues if file with same name is present in the project.